scatterthought/endgame-trackball-config/README.md

 | *Encoder*: Disabled | *Encoder*: Disabled |

 ## Scroll
-When the Scroll layer is enabled, moving the ball will scroll vertically and horizontally.
+When the Scroll layer is enabled, moving the ball scrolls vertically and horizontally.
 * This layer also provides access to the Device layer for additional settings.
-* Pressing any of the bottom buttons will return to the Default layer, which reenables pointer movement and mouse buttons.
+* Pressing any of the bottom buttons returns to the Default layer, which reenables pointer movement and mouse buttons.

 | Left | Right |
 | ---- | ----- |